 Upstairs, the office is open to the museum floor.
 There is a collection storage room which is climate-controlled with its own HVAC for the protection of the materials stored there.

-Signage from the SF DPH Covid Outreach Toolkit targeting the public (Masks Required, Get Vaccinated, etc.) is posted on the door at the Clementina Street entrance and Folsom Street exit.
+Signage reflecting the current COVID-19 is posted on the door at the Clementina Street entrance and Folsom Street exit.
 These posters are multi-lingual (English, Spanish, Chinese, and Filipino).
-Additional reminders for masks are posted at the entry (next to a dispenser for hand sanitizer) and on the admissions desk (see floorplan, attached).

 Ensuring personnel and patrons wear face coverings at all times, unless specifically exempted from doing so

-A guest who arrives without a face covering is provided with one.
-If the guest declines to wear a mask they are refused admission; their ticket price is refunded.
+In line with current San Francisco and California DPH guidelines, masks are not required if a guest can show proof of vaccination.
+A guest who is unvaccinated must wear a mask; a guest who arrives without a face covering is provided with one.
+If the guest declines to wear a mask they are refused admission; their ticket price is refunded..

 Ticketing booths and payment systems

 We offer and encourage the purchase of tickets online.
 We also sell tickets at the admissions desk upon arrival.